American doctor with Ebola says he is getting stronger

 "I am writing this update from my isolation room," Brantly said in his first public statement since contracting Ebola.
 "I am growing stronger every day, and I thank God for his mercy as I have wrestled with this terrible disease."

-Brantly arrived in Georgia by medical aircraft on Saturday, followed on Tuesday by Writebol, a 59-year-old missionary from Charlotte, North Carolina.
+Brantly arrived in Georgia by medical aircraft on Saturday, followed by Writebol, a 59-year-old missionary, on Tuesday.
 They are believed to be the first Ebola patients ever treated in the United States.

 The two relief workers, who served on a joint team in Liberia run by Christian aid groups SIM USA and Samaritan's Purse, contracted Ebola while helping to combat the world's worst outbreak of the virus.